 Why You Should Trust Us

-Our BabyGearLab team has been assembling and testing baby gear for over 20 years of combined experience.
-This review team includes Abriah Wofford, Senior Review Editor, who was responsible for product selection, testing, and assessing baby engagement with each walker.
-Abriah has been one of 7 siblings and has extensive experience as a nanny and tester for baby gear.
-Assembly master, Bob Wofford, Senior Review Analyst and father of 7, put each walker together and scored products with a keen eye for quality, durability, and longevity.
-Bob has been assembling baby gear for over 7 years and has put together more gear than anyone we know of.
-Wendy Schmitz, Senior Review Editor and mother of 2, rounds out the team helping to assess the award winners and product ranks using the test data and her experience as a guide.
+Our BabyGearLab team has assembled and tested baby gear with over 20 years of combined experience.
+This review team includes Abriah Wofford, Senior Review Editor, who was responsible for the product selection, testing, and assessing baby engagement with each walker.
+Abriah is one of 7 siblings and has extensive experience as a nanny and tester of baby gear.
+Assembly master, Bob Wofford, Senior Review Analyst and father of seven, put together each walker and scored products with a keen eye for quality, durability, and longevity.
+Bob has been assembling baby gear for over eight years and has put together more equipment than just about anyone.
+Wendy Schmitz, Senior Review Editor and mother of two, rounds out the team helping to assess the award winners and product ranks using the test data and her seven years of experience as a guide.

 Analysis and Test Results

-We purchased and tested 10 top baby walkers in their review to determine which options are the best for specific goals and budgets.
-We used each walker with little ones of different ages to assess baby interest, quality, and ease of assembly.
+We purchased and tested top baby walkers in this review to determine the best options for specific goals and budgets.
+We used each walker with little ones of different ages to assess interest, quality, and ease of assembly.

-As expected, little ones like lights and sounds and bright colors.
-So it is no wonder they were immediately drawn to the plastic walkers with interactive features like the VTech Sit-to-Stand Learning Walker and the Fisher-Price Learn with Me Zebra Walker, earning the two products a score of 9 and 8 respectively.
-Over time, they preferred the V-Tech as it has more going on and seems to respond to baby's touch more than the Zebra.
-However, parents might not be interested in hearing repetitive sounds that often continue when no one is near the walker.
-This reality could mean that you'd rather something more on the quiet side, but you still want the walker to be interesting and interactive.
+As expected, tots like sounds, lights, and bright colors.
+So, to no surprise, our little testers made a beeline to the plastic walkers with interactive features like the VTech Sit-to-Stand Learning Walker and the Fisher-Price Learn with Me Zebra Walker, earning the two products a score of 9 and 8 respectively.
+Over time, they preferred the V-Tech as it has more going on and seems to respond to touch more than the Learn with Me.
+However, parents and caregivers might not be interested in hearing repetitive sounds that often continue to play when no one is near the walker.
+This reality could mean you'd prefer something quieter, but you still want the walker to be exciting and interactive.

-The quality of the walkers is somewhat all over the place.
-Some of the wood options are very well-built and have great attention to detail using non-toxic materials, like the HABA Walker, While others use plastic with rougher edges and nooks and crannies for spit-up and snacks to hide in, like the Fisher-Price Zebra Walker.
-In our tests, we didn't have any trouble with quality per see, our kits came ready to assemble with holes in the right spots and functional screws, and none of the walkers broke or failed during testing.
-However, online reviewers remark on some quality issues for some of the walkers straight out of the box or over the long haul of use.
+In contrast, others use plastic with rougher edges and have nooks and crannies for spit-up and snacks to hide.
+While testing, we didn't have any trouble with quality perse; our kits came ready to assemble with holes in the right spots and functional screws, and none of the walkers broke or failed during testing.

-Besides the HABA, the Radio Flyer, Hape, and Brio walkers all impressed with varying levels of real wood construction, chipless paint, and attention to details like rubber on the wheels and brakes or resistance devices that help keep baby moving at a reasonable and safe pace.
-Each of these products feels like it will last through multiple children and impressed us with the attention to detail and overall design choices that speak to potential longevity and ease of use.
-It is easy to see how the Radio Flyer will remain a child favorite over the years, well past the toddling learning to walk phase, and the product's quality implies it will last as long as you need it to.
+The Hape and Brio impressed us with varying levels of real wood construction, chipless paint, and attention to detail, such as rubber on the wheels, brakes, or resistance devices that help keep your baby moving at a reasonable and safer pace.
+These products feel like they will last through multiple children and awed us with attention to detail and overall design choices that speak to potential longevity and ease of use.
+It is easy to see how the Radio Flyer will remain a family favorite well past the toddling, learning to walk phase, and the product's quality indicates it will last as long as you need it.

 Ease of Setup

-Some of the walkers were easier to assemble than others and could be a hassle if an assembly isn't in your wheel-house or you try to avoid reading directions.
-The longest and most involved is the Radio Flyer Walker Wagon with more parts than any other walker.
+In our review, the longest and most involved contender is the Radio Flyer Walker Wagon with more parts than any other walker.
 This pushcart earned a 2 of 10 for ease of setup.
-While the instructions are helpful, it feels like you built a kit as opposed to putting together a toy, and while easy to do and the instructions are good if building isn't your favorite thing to do, you aren't going to like it.
-Luckily, it is a one and done proposition, and you'll never find yourself building it twice.
-The Fisher-Price Zebra is next up for difficulty with lots of parts and more screws than most of the competition.
-While not hard to assemble, your hands and arms could be tired before you are done.
-The HABA requires a hammer and a wreck you supply yourself, and while not a challenge, it does feel more like actual building than assembling a toy.
-The Skip Hop Kids 3-in-1 requires the ability to follow instructions as you will end up doubling your efforts if you don't as the assembly is not intuitive and, if done out of order, will not work.
+While the instructions are helpful, it feels like you built a kit instead of putting together a toy.
+Luckily, it is a one-time project, and it's unlikely you'll need to make it twice.
+The Fisher-Price Zebra is another contender that caused some trouble with more parts and screws than most competition.
+While the Zebra is not hard to assemble, your hands and arms will likely get tired.
+The HABA requires a hammer and a wrench you supply yourself, and while not a challenge, it does feel more like building a toy from scratch than assembling a kit.
+The Skip Hop Kids 3-in-1 requires the ability to follow instructions, as you will end up doubling your efforts if you don't.
+The assembly is not intuitive, and if done out of order, it will not work.

-The easiest options to put together include those with few parts, a couple of screws and included wrenches.
-These walkers include the Brio, cossy, Melissa & Doug Chomp & Clack Alligator, and the V-Tech.
+The easiest walker to assemble is the Brio, earning a 9 out of 10 in this metric.
+Close behind are the Melissa & Doug Chomp & Clack Alligator and the V-Tech.
 These products generally have fewer parts and screws and include the required tools.
-A relativly universal issue with many walkers in our review is the exceptionally long screws that take forever to turn and will give you a tired hand and forearm.
-We aren't convinced they need to be this long, and it extended the assembly tie of more than a few products.
+A relativly universal issue with many walkers in our review is the exceptionally long screws that take forever to turn and result in a tired hand and forearm.
+We aren't convinced they need to be this long, and it significantly extended the assembly time for some products.

-Testing baby walkers is fun, and listening to babies' honest takes on what is exciting and what doesn't pass muster even more so.
-Our review includes an inside look at the ease of assembly, quality, and baby interest level using real toddlers to determine the standout walkers.
-We believe there is something for everyone in this lineup of great walkers.
-Whether you're hoping for something to span multiple age groups, a sturdy heirloom to pass down to the next generation, or something with all the bells and whistles, this roundup has the details you need to select a winner for your child and budget.
+Testing baby walkers and listening to tots' honest opinions on which features are exciting or boring is more fun than we should probably have at work.
+We are confident that there is something for everyone in our roundup of baby walkers.
+Whether you're hoping for something to span multiple age groups, a sturdy heirloom to pass down to the next generation, or a gadget with all the bells and whistles, this review has the details you need to select a winner for your child and budget.

 — Wendy Schmitz